microsoft/conversational-speaker/README.md

   1. Select a region and a name for your instance of Azure Cognitive Services (e.g. `my-conv-speak-cog-001`)
   1. Click on `Review + Create` and after validation passes, click `Create`.
   1. When deployment has completed you can click "Go to resource" to view your Azure Cognitive Services resource.
-  1. On the left side navigation bar, select `Keys and Endpoints` under `Resource Management`.
+  1. On the left side navigation bar, select `Keys and Endpoint` under `Resource Management`.
-   - Copy your Cognitive Services API key and endpoint.
-Save in a secure location for later.
+   - Copy either of the two Cognitive Services keys and save in a secure location for later.

 ## OpenAI
 The conversational speaker uses OpenAI's models to hold a friendly conversation.
 Below are the steps to create a new account and access the AI models.